Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 The hardest part of any writing gig is seldom the writing itself.
 Generally, those drawn to this profession feel that writing comes naturally.
 No, what most writers struggle with the most is becoming published as a freelance writer.
-There are many important steps, such as learning to write a query letter, what a query letter needs to say, or maybe even what in the world is a query letter and why is it so important?
+There are many necessary steps, such as learning to write a query letter, what a query letter needs to say, or maybe even what in the world is a query letter, and why is it so important?

 The key to getting published is not how great of an article/story/poetry it is, but about how to get an editor to notice it!
-Let's face it, not all published pieces are great.
-Why did a publisher notice that article, and not a very well written piece?
-The difference between the unpublished writer and the published one is that one knows how to get their work noticed through query writing and the other is still learning!
+Let's face it; not all published pieces are great.
+Why did a publisher notice that article and not a very well written piece?
+The difference between the unpublished writer and the published one is that one knows how to get their work noticed through query writing, and the other is still learning!

 What Is a Query?

 If you are unsure what a query is, it is a letter that tells a potential publisher or editor why they should publish your writing in their magazine or book, and why you are the person who should write it.
 There are vital things that you need to keep in mind.
 First, it's essential to familiarize yourself with the Writer's Market Manual.
 You can find this book in any library.
 It will give you addresses of potential editors where you can sell your work.
 It will also tell you how the editor likes the work presented.